Why Public Relations Is Vital For Your Medical Practice

 What are some critical elements of a public relations campaign for a doctor?

 Getting quoted in digital outlets, feature articles on your practice in regional publications, radio appearances on trending news topics, award submission/ nominations for top doctor categories, pitching for conference speaking, promotion of conferences, coordination of marketing materials for conferences, content marketing, social media marketing, and promotion of press hits on social media.
 The list is pretty long…medical practice marketing and PR could be a full-time job!
-This is why most physicians choose to outsource their medical PR campaign to our agency.
+This is why most physicians choose to outsource their medical PR campaigns to our public relations agency for doctors.

 Why does a medical practice need to be visible if they have nothing newsworthy to promote in the media?

 I constantly say that we don’t do medical marketing in the traditional sense of the word.
 Rather, what we do is medical practice communication.
 Doctors need practice marketing the same way they need to drink water, sleep or eat.
 It isn’t really up for debate.
 It is a critical component of the way that people communicate today.
 You are either in the conversation or you are completely left out of it.
 It is better to have a hand in mitigating risk and managing the conversation than to let angry patients trash your reputation online or make false accusations.
 You worked too hard to let someone else control the narrative.
 And when you take a passive approach to digital PR because you think your practice doesn’t need it, you let others control the destiny of your practice.

 Doctors don’t have the luxury of pausing marketing campaigns either.
 If they expect to build real relationships with a community, they can’t pause the conversations for months at a time.
 Imagine trying to build a relationship with someone but saying, “I have nothing new to tell you, so I am just not going to speak.”